mrazjava/booklink-openlibrary/README.md

 These could be two separate projects/apps with a shared schema *.jar (3rd project), but to keep things simple they are both part of the same project.
-Should there be another integration in the future, booklink/mongo schema would need to fork off from openlibrary schema (currently they're the same) and project would to be refactored into multiple parts (REST service, import, mongo schema, open library schema, new/future integration schema etc etc).
+Should there be another integration in the future, booklink/mongo schema would need to fork off from openlibrary schema (currently they're the same) and project would have to be refactored into multiple components (REST query service, import process, mongo schema, open library schema, new/future integration schema etc etc).
 Again, this level of complexity is not necessary at this point thus book source including openlibrary integration are part of a single project.

 ## Tech Stack
 * Spring Boot